medavox/distribackup/docs/message binary spec.md

 TO DO?
 ======

-* Global Revision Number
-    - a simple counter for the whole file tree, incremented on every revision

-* Change List and Hlist from TLNV to just TNV, to avoid cases where the total number of bytes is > Integer.MAX_VALUE
+* Change List from TLNV to just TNV, to avoid cases where the total number of bytes is > Integer.MAX_VALUE
 * Add the following message types:
-    - File Request Reply: I don't have that version/file

     - 'I now have this file version' announcement
         - announces to network that this peer now has this FileID upon completion, so others can request it
+* Merge Update announcement with Archive Status, as they are functioanlly the same, without allowing peers other than the Publisher to push updates

 Number of downloaders, to allow load balancing between Publisher and finished-updating Subscribers